 The Learning-Based Multimedia (LBMM) Group has wide interests in various algorithms and techniques for multimedia applications, but its current focus is Mobile Computer Vision, Mobile Augmented Reality, and Medical Image Viewing: addressing the main challenges for achieving the required real-time performance of vision and medical image viewing tasks with minimum energy consumption in a mobile, embedded environment, including designing a new energy-efficient parallel architecture for these tasks.

-He worked at Bell Laboratories in Murray Hill, NJ, from 1988 to 1993 and joined the faculty at UC Santa Barbara in 1993 where he is currently Acting Associate Vice Chancellor for Research and a Professor of Electrical and Computer Engineering.
-He was the Founding Director (1999-2002) of UCSB's Computer Engineering program and former Chair (2005-2008) of the ECE Department.
-He also served as Visiting Professor at Univ. of Tokyo Japan, Beijing University China, National TsingHua University, Taiwan, and Hong Kong University of Science and Technology.
-He has published over 300 technical papers, co-authored five books and holds 11 U.S. Patents.
-Cheng, a fellow of IEEE, received Best Paper Awards at the 1987 AT&T Conference on Electronic Testing, the 1994 and 1999 Design Automation Conferences, the 2003 Conference of Design Automation and Test in Europe, the 2007 IEEE Asian Test Symposium, and the 2008 IEEE VLSI Test Symposium.
-He also received the 2001 Annual Best Paper Award in the Journal of Information Science and Engineering and the UCSB College of Engineering's Outstanding Teaching Faculty Award for 2004-2005.
+Tim Cheng worked at Bell Laboratories in Murray Hill, NJ, from 1988 to 1993 and joined the faculty at UC Santa Barbara in 1993 where he is currently Associate Vice Chancellor for Research and Professor of Electrical and Computer Engineering.
+He was the Founding Director (1999-2002) of UCSB\'s Computer Engineering program and former Chair (2005-2008) of the ECE Department.
+He also served as Visiting Professor at Univ. of Tokyo Japan, Peking University China, National TsingHua University Taiwan, Hong Kong University of Science and Technology, and Zhejiang University China.
+He has published over 350 technical papers, co-authored five books and holds 12 U.S. Patents.
+Cheng, a fellow of IEEE, received more than 10 Best Paper Awards at various IEEE and international conferences and journals and a UCSB College of Engineering Outstanding Teaching Faculty Award.
 He served as Editor-in-Chief for IEEE Design and Test of Computers and currently serves on the editorial boards of several IEEE and ACM journals.
-He has served as general and program chair for numerous international conferences on design, and design automation and testing including the program chair of 2012 International Test Conference, the flagship conference on hardware test technologies.
+He was a board member of IEEE Council of Electronic Design Automation’s Board of Governors, IEEE Computer Society’s Publication Board, and working groups of International Technology Roadmap for Semiconductors (ITRS).
+He has also served as General and Program Chair for several international conferences including IEEE International Test Conference and International Symposium on VLSI Design, Automation and Test (VLSI-DAT).